darlingz2Z/suomi-learning-notebook/not-a-book/Chapter3.3.1 Word structure - present tense.md

 ## astevaihtelu (consonant gradation) 辅音弱化
 - Following three consonants: K/ T/ P
-	- Appear in the middle of a word
+	- Appear in the word
 	- a case ending is added
+- STEP to FIND the STEM
+	- remove the last word
+	- find the last constant
+	- check the chart

 | rules( srong -> weak ) | example                              | EN                 |
 | ---------------------- | ------------------------------------ | ------------------ |